GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ...
 ```

-Testing behavior.
+Note how we are testing behavior.
 Does this remind you of something? 🤔.

 Yes, we can apply all that we learn from TDD at Rails environment while testing components in React.
-We can write the tests asserting the behavior that we expect to have at the end before actually implement it.
+We can write the tests asserting the behavior that we expect to have before actually implementing it.

 That's awesome, isn't it? 🔥